 Details of our property conveyancing team canbe found in our Meet the Team section on the website.

-This includes an initial appointment to take your instructions, the drafting of your Will for approval and an appointment for you to sign your Will.
+Our fee includes an initial appointment to take your instructions, the drafting of your Will, and an appointment for you to sign your Will.

-For each LPA per person we charge £300 plus vat
+For each LPA per person we charge £325 plus vat at 20%

 There is a fee for register your LPA payable to the Office of the Public Guardian – currently this is £82.00 per LPA